madehong/Seq2Seq4ATE/README.md

 # Seq2Seq4ATE

-## Codes for Paper "Exploring Sequence-to-Sequence Learning for Aspect Term Extraction".
+## Codes for the paper "Exploring Sequence-to-Sequence Learning for Aspect Term Extraction".

 ### (1).Menu:
 > ./code/train.py -> for training